 Neck extension exercises alleviate tension in the back, front and sides of your neck and can loosen tight muscles at the base of your head.
 Sit in a chair with your hands resting on your knees.
 Look forward and keep your head and neck in line with your spine.
 Slowly lean your head back to look at the ceiling.
 Bring your head back to center.
 Bend your head forward, dropping your chin to your chest.
 Return your head to center.
 Perform five to 10 repetitions.

-Relaxation and rest is often recommended for patients suffering from occipital pain.
+Relaxation and rest is often recommended for people with occipital pain.
 Savasana is a restorative yoga pose that can induce deep relaxation and alleviate neck pain and headaches, especially when performed with proper head support, such as a folded blanket or low pillow.
 Lie on your back and put the pillow or folded blanket beneath your head.
 You can use an eye bag over your eyes for additional relaxation.
 Let your legs rest in a natural position and rest your arms by your sides, palms facing up.
 Relax in this pose for up to 30 minutes.